lkilpatrick/gitstream-mkdocs/docs/25_gitstream-actions.md

 :octicons-tag-24: Minimal version: 1.0

-Used to workaound unnecessary checks, this action, update the defined check with the defined status if all conditions pass.
+Used to workaround unnecessary checks, this action, update the defined check with the defined status if all conditions pass.

 Syntax: